Breast cancer: Classification

-In addition to grading, tumor biopsy samples are now tested by immunohistochemistry to determine if the tissue contains the proteins estrogen receptor (ER), progesterone receptor (PR), or human epidermal growth factor receptor 2 (HER2).
-Earlier ER and PR were quantified using standardized assays developed by New England Nuclear & Wittliff.
+In addition to grading, tumor biopsy samples are tested by immunohistochemistry to determine if the tissue contains the proteins estrogen receptor (ER), progesterone receptor (PR), or human epidermal growth factor receptor 2 (HER2).
 Tumors containing either ER or PR are called "hormone receptor-positive" and can be treated with hormone therapies.
 Around 15 to 20% of tumors contain HER2; these can be treated with HER2-targeted therapies.
 The remainder that do not contain ER, PR, or HER2 are called "triple-negative" tumors, and tend to grow more quickly than other breast cancer types.

 After the tumor is evaluated, the breast cancer case is staged using the American Joint Committee on Cancer and Union for International Cancer Control's TNM staging system.
 Scores are assigned based on characteristics of the tumor (T), lymph nodes (N), and any metastases (M).
-T scores are determine by the size and extent of the tumor.
+T scores are determined by the size and extent of the tumor.
 Tumors less than 2 centimeters (cm) across are designated T1.
 Tumors 2–5 cm across are T2.
 A tumor greater than 5 cm across is T3.
 Tumors that extend to the chest wall or to the skin are designated T4.
 N scores are based on whether the cancer has spread to nearby lymph nodes.
 N0 indicates no spread to the lymph nodes.
 N1 is for tumors that have spread to the closest axillary lymph nodes (called "level I" and "level II" axillary lymph nodes, in the armpit).
 N2 is for spread to the intramammary lymph nodes (on the other side of the breast, near the chest center), or for axillary lymph nodes that appear attached to each other or to the tissue around them (a sign of more severely affected tissue).
 N3 designates tumors that have spread to the highest axillary lymph nodes (called "level 3" axillary lymph nodes, above the armpit near the shoulder), to the supraclavicular lymph nodes (along the neck), or to both the axillary and intramammary lymph nodes.
 The M score is binary: M0 indicates no evidence metastases; M1 indicates metastases have been detected.

 TNM scores are then combined with tumor grades and ER/PR/HER2 status to calculate a cancer case's "prognostic stage group".
 Stage groups range from I (best prognosis) to IV (worst prognosis), with groups I, II, and III further divided into subgroups IA, IB, IIA, IIB, IIIA, IIIB, and IIIC.
 In general, tumors of higher T and N scores and higher grades are assigned higher stage groups.
 Tumors that are ER, PR, and HER2 positive are slightly lower stage group than those that are negative.
 Tumors that have metastasized are stage IV, regardless of the other scored characteristics.